Skip to contents

 vegetation(gcov$vegetation, model = "factor_full") +

-mySmooth(coordinates, model = pcmatern)
+mySmooth(geometry, model = pcmatern)

-fit2 <- lgcp(comp2, nests, samplers = boundary, domain = list(coordinates = mesh))
+fit2 <- lgcp(comp2, nests, samplers = boundary, domain = list(geometry = mesh))

-And plot the median intensity surface
+And plot the posterior median intensity surface

 int2 <- predict(fit2, pred.df, ~ exp(mySmooth + vegetation), n.samples = 1000)